brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 `C:\Users\...Your\Folder\Path...\AI_Project\Annotations`

+I have added a few of my images to practice on in AI_Project\Annotations.
+One folder has images without annotaitons and another has the same images with annotations.
+I'm assuming you are going through the trouble to learn this because you have your own images you want to work on, but if you don't, there are a number of resources on the net to download images.

-To use LabelImg to annotate your images,
+To use LabelImg to annotate images,

 In your AIvenv3.9 virtual environment